Millions swelter as temperatures soar across the US, while floodwaters inundate the Midwest

 Several rivers, including the Big Sioux, James and Vermillion, were expected to peak sometime Monday through Wednesday night, the governor said at a news conference.

 “I want to remind everybody to remember the power of water and the flow of water, and to stay away from flooded areas,” Noem said.
-She added that “we’ve got a few days in front of us here that’ll be a little rough, but we’ll get through it together and do the very best to protect infrastructure, homes and families as we possibly can.”
+“We’ve got a few days in front of us here that’ll be a little rough, but we’ll get through it."

 Emergency management officials in the small South Dakota community of Dakota Dunes on Sunday issued a voluntary evacuation order for the area’s roughly 4,000 residents.
 Dakota Dunes is near the Nebraska and Iowa borders and is sandwiched between the Missouri and Big Sioux rivers, both of which are expected to crest in the coming days.
 Emergency management in Dakota Dunes warned residents that a mandatory evacuation could come quickly if flood barriers are breached.